South Sudan Bakery

 A bakery is changing the narrative in South Sudan by creating more job opportunities and renewing hope where it was once lost.

-The people in South Sudan often feel marginalized and oppressed due to the immense amount of conflict in the country.
-South Sudan attained its independence in 2011, and since then the country has experienced several wars that claimed the lives of more than 400,000 people.
-This caused two million people to escape to seek refuge in the neighboring countries.
-Even now, most families are struggling to survive because they lack opportunities and resources.
+Even now, most families struggle to survive because they lack opportunities and resources.
 The amount of conflict still taking place makes it nearly impossible to move forward in their lives.
-Young people are without education, jobs, and hope, which often leads to more stealing, fighting, and joining negative groups.
+Young people lack education, jobs, and hope, often leading to more stealing, fighting, and joining negative groups.
 Leaders in these communities are crying out for help to improve the future of their country.

 THE PROBLEM AND THE SOLUTION